tkf/git-blackhole/README.rst

 ``git blackhole init``
 ------------------------------------------------------------------

 --verbose, -v         print git commands to run (default: False)

 --dry-run, -n         do nothing when given.
-Use it with --verbose to see what is
+Use it with --verbose to see
-               going to happen. (default: False)
+                      what is going to happen. (default: False)

---name NAME    name of the remote blackhole repository (default: blackhole)
+--name NAME           name of the remote blackhole repository (default:
+                      blackhole)

+--mangle [{never,always,auto}]
+                      Replace a dot right after the path separator (hidden directories) to underscore "_" and use it as REPOKEY.
+                      --mangle[=auto] means to do it only when necessary.
+                      --mangle=always means to always set REPOKEY.
+                      --mangle=never means no replacement and fail with an error for hidden directories. (default: never)

+--repokey REPOKEY     Set arbitrary REPOKEY for the location of this
+                      repository in the blackhole repository. (default:
+                      None)

 ``git blackhole warp``